learner763/Whatsupp/README.md

 - **Settings:** You can change account password and background theme.
 - **Profile Section:** To update your personal info and account username.
 - **Add Account:** You can sign up to multiple accounts.
-- **Add People:** Shows list of people who have joined this platform and you can connect and start chatting with them.
+- **Add People:** Shows list of people who have joined this platform,you can search,connect and start chatting with them.